satwikkansal/snakepy/README.md

 # snakepy
-AI powered classic snake game implemented using pygame and Reinforcement learning
+AI powered classic snake game implemented using pygame and Reinforcement learning.
+You may also like my [Self Driving Car simulation](https://github.com/satwikkansal/smartcab) project developed on similar lines.

 ## Usage